 During the last week of Winter Break, the NOLA Team travels to New Orleans to serve the community and understand the day-to-day realities of local residents, neighborhoods, and community groups.
 Immersion into the community’s culture, music, food, faith, and stories is crucial in the development of this understanding.
 The group partners with organizations such as the St. Bernard Project, the Harry Tompson Center, Greenlight New Orleans, and the Lower Ninth Ward Village.
 The NOLA Immersion includes a critical analysis of the structures (both just and unjust) which impact the rebuilding effort.
 This requires engaging in difficult questions: Who is benefiting from the way things are?
 Who is suffering?
 What is my relationship to these individuals and groups?
 How does my faith call me to respond?

 Returning to campus, the NOLA Team meets at least three times, and participants are encouraged to continue living the mission of the program and to find ways to facilitate social change within the PC community.
-In collaboration with the Board of Programmers, the NOLA Team plans the annual NOLA Mardi Gras Celebration in February as a way to educate the PC community about the NOLA Immersion and current issues in New Orleans and to celebrate the unique culture of NOLA.
+In collaboration with BOP, the NOLA Team plans the annual NOLA Mardi Gras Celebration as a way to educate the PC community about current issues in New Orleans and to celebrate the unique culture of NOLA.

-The cost of the NOLA Immersion is $200 per participant.
+The cost of the NOLA Immersion is generally $200 per participant.
 This includes all transportation and accommodations and most of the food during the NOLA Immersion process.
-Proceeds from the NOLA Meal Auction, along with grant funding and individual fundraising efforts, lower the overall cost for each participant.
+Proceeds from the NOLA Meal Auction, along with donor funds and individual fundraising efforts, lower the overall cost for each participant.

 Questions about the NOLA Immersion?

-Questions about the NOLA Immersion should be addressed to Richard Lumley, Campus Minister for Global Service and Justice (401.865.2216; email@example.com).
+Questions about the NOLA Immersion should be addressed to the Office of the Chaplain (firstname.lastname@example.org; 401-865-2216).